UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/waves/dispersionrelations.md

 the anisotropic structure within a crystal, where the two vectors are not parallel.

-## Energy and Power of Plane Waves
+## Energy and Power of Travelling Waves
 Lets again start with a travelling wave $u$:
 ```{math}
 u(x,\,t) = \mathrm{Re}\Big[u_0\, \exp\left(i(kx - \omega t)\right)\Big] = u_0\,\cos\left(kx - \omega t\right)